adrien2-public/adrien2-public/README.md

 -->
 - 🔭 I’m currently working on ...
 Building an OS with C++
 - 🌱 I’m currently learning ...
 C++ , DB Storage Engines
 - 🤔 I’m looking for help with ...
-Anything related to Backend performance, security and code readability
+Anything related to Backend performance and security
 - ⚡ Fun fact: ...
 Also speak french